Published: June 2011

 Before you get too click-happy, it's a good idea to research the coverage that makes sense for your particular auto insurance situation.

-If you already have auto insurance, jot down your current premium and coverage (including deductibles) amounts, and note any discounts you're receiving.
-Having your baseline premium and coverage amounts for reference helps you make accurate comparisons as you shop.
+If you already have auto insurance, jot down your current premium and coverage amounts (including deductibles), and note any discounts you're receiving.
+Having your baseline premium and coverage amounts available for reference helps you make accurate comparisons as you shop.

 One of the great things about getting an auto insurance quote online is that you can shop and make decisions at your own pace.
 So while you're getting quotes, take your time and make the quote tools work for you.
 Explore how different coverage amounts and combinations affect your premium, and don't forget to scout around for all the discounts you may be eligible for.

 You'll probably see a range of prices when you're shopping for auto insurance online.
-It's true that premiums can vary widely (we don't like to brag, but people who switch to Allstate save an average $375 per year*), make sure you're comparing similar coverage features, limits and deductibles.
+It's true that premiums can vary widely, so make sure you're comparing similar coverage features, limits and deductibles.

-Your auto insurance is an important decision.
+Choosing your auto insurance provider is an important decision.
 From online customer service to prompt and fair claims handling, you need to be comfortable with the company you choose.
-So don't be afraid to pick up the phone and talk to a real live agent before you buy.
+So pick up the phone and talk to a real live agent before you purchase a policy.